pablolucas890/linux-game/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## 🎮 Available Commands

-- `help` - Shows the list of available commands
-- `ls` - Lists files and directories
-- `cd` - Changes the current directory
-- `pwd` - Shows the current directory
-- `cat` - Shows the content of a file
-- `whoami` - Shows the current user
-- `date` - Shows the current date and time
-- `echo` - Repeats the typed text
-- `uname` - Shows system information
-- `clear` - Clears the terminal
-- `grep` - Filters content (used with pipe: `ls | grep pattern`)

 ## 🌍 Translation

 The project has full support for multiple languages.
 Currently available in:

+- 🇺🇸 English
 - 🇧🇷 Portuguese (Brazil)
-- 🇺🇸 English

 ### Contributing with Translations

 Contributions with new translations are very welcome!
 To add a new language:

 1. Create a `{language-code}.json` file in `app/locales/` (e.g., `es.json` for Spanish)
-2. Copy the structure from an existing file and translate all values
+2. Copy the structure from an existing file and translate all values (`en.json` are the default language to copy)
 3. Add the new language in `app/locales/index.ts`

 The system will automatically detect the new language and it will appear in the language selector!